-Describe the district's plan for providing a read-at-home plan to parents of students identified with a substantial reading deficiency.
+In accordance with the list outlined in s.
+1008.25(5)(d), F.S., describe the district's plan for notifying parents of students identified with a substantial reading deficiency.
 Include literacy partnerships or programs the district utilizes to increase support for families to engage in literacy activities and reading at home (e.g., New Worlds Reading Initiative).

-The PreK-12 Reading staff has developed resource materials to guide parents in our Read-at-Home Plan.
+The Leon County School District notifies legal guardians in writing when a student in grade K-3 exhibits a substantial deficiency in reading.
+The informational letter is also provided electronically through the FOCUS Student Information System parent portal.
+The PK-12 Reading staff has developed resource materials to guide parents in our Read-at-Home Plan.
 These materials, along with the JRF!
 Read at Home Plan Resources are available on our district and schools' websites.
 Paper copies are distributed at the school level as requested.
-The district's literacy website includes vetted resources for caregivers to help support literacy skill development at all ages.
+The district's literacy and early childhood webpages include vetted resources for caregivers to help support literacy skill development at all ages.
 Through our Read Up partnership with FCRR, schools receive a reading parent resource kiosk.
 The materials include multisensory activities which bolster all components of foundational reading.
 The district participates in the New World's Reading Initiative (NWRI) which provides eligible children free books and family literacy resources mailed to their homes.
 The schools help families enroll in the program during parent conferences, literacy nights, direct contact through parent liaisons, and during book fair or other curriculum activity times.
 The district and schools collaborate with the NWRI regional family engagement specialist to increase awareness and participation in the program.